LosBlancos4/django-polls/README.rst

 Polls is a Django app to conduct web-based polls.
 For each question, visitors can choose between a fixed number of answers.

+In addition, there is a possibility to give feedback to the admin as well as give donations for maintanance of the app

-Detailed documentation is in the "docs" directory.
+Detailed documentation is in the DOCS file.

 Quick start
 -----------